 (he/him) Langham Directors' Workshop

-2023: Assistant director of Richard II.
+2023: Assistant director and cultural consultant of Richard II.
 Stratford debut.
 Elsewhere: Acting - Bobby in Choir Boy (Canadian Stage/Arts Club); Orestes in Iphigenia and the Furies (on Taurian Land) (TPM/Saga Collectif); Oberon in A Midsummer Night's Dream (Theatre Rusticle); Woke in Shove it Down My Throat (Buddies in Bad Times/Pandemic); Cassius in Portia's Julius Caesar (Shakespeare in the Ruff); Bayard Rustin in The Seat Next to the King (Minmar Gaslight).
 Directing: Director - Shakespeare's Nigga, Queen Margaret (Shakespeare in the Ruff); Associate Director - Redbone Coonhound (Tarragon); Assistant Director - The Brothers Size (Soulpepper).
 Training: Humber College Theatre Performance.
 Awards: My Theatre 2017 Critics' Pick Award - Outstanding Performer in a Small Production (The Seat Next to the King).
 Online: Instagram @eyokway.
 Et cetera: Oceans of love and gratitude!

 2023: Assistant set designer of Richard II and Wedding Band.
 Stratford debut.
 Elsewhere: Theatre Critic - Kingston Theatre Alliance.
 Creative Consultant - Why Are You Like This?
 Productions.
 Co-Hostess - Cabaret Brouhaha.
 Training: BFA, Performance Creation (Concordia University).
 Online: Instagram: @freddy.vancamp.
 Et cetera: Freddy would like to thank her parents, Chad and Nicole for their continued and unending support.